configcat/docs/website/docs/organization.md

 ---
 id: organization
 title: Organization & Roles
+description: You can invite an unlimited number of people to your organization in ConfigCat.
+Learn how to manage your organization and its roles.
 ---
 An *Organization* represents a collection of preferences that are valid for all the *Products* and *Members* who belong to an *Organization*.
 Like billing information, authentication rules or data privacy preferences.